Silvio Micali: Awards and honors

-Micali won the Gödel Prize in 1993.
+Micali won the Gödel Prize in 1993, along with Goldwasser, Rackoff, Babai and Moran, for their work inventing interactive proofs.
 He received the RSA Award for Excellence in Mathematics in 2004.
 In 2007, he was selected to be a member of the National Academy of Sciences and a Fellow of the International Association for Cryptologic Research (IACR).
 He is also a member of the National Academy of Engineering and the American Academy of Arts and Sciences.

 He received the Turing Award for the year 2012 along with Shafi Goldwasser for their work in the field of cryptography.
+The Turing Award is considered the Nobel Prize of computing.

 In 2015 the University of Salerno acknowledged his studies by giving him an honoris causa degree in Computer Science.

 He was elected as an ACM Fellow in 2017.